saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/getting-started/index.md

 <p class="message--warning"><strong>WARNING: </strong>It is recommended to access Grafana via <a href="https://docs.mesosphere.com/services/edge-lb/1.3/">Edge-LB</a>.
 If you access Grafana via AdminRouter then it can limit the capabilities of Grafana.
 For example, some graphs will not work under load.</p>

-Assuming the service name is `{{ model.serviceName }}` (default), you should be able to access the Grafana dashboards using the following address:
+Assuming the service name is `{{ model.serviceName }}` (default), you should be able to access the Grafana dashboards using the following URL:

 ```bash
 https://<CLUSTER_URL>/service/{{ model.serviceName }}/grafana/